jdcloudcom/en/documentation/Elastic-Compute/Container-Registry/Getting-Started/Create-Image.md

 **IV.
 Image Upload and Download**

- 1. Install the [JD Cloud CLI](https://docs.jdcloud.com/cn/cli/introduction) or [Docker](https://docs.docker.com/install/) of latest version.
+ 1. Linux system is recommended, e.g. Centos, Ubuntu; Install the [JD Cloud CLI](https://docs.jdcloud.com/cn/cli/introduction) or [Docker](https://docs.docker.com/install/) of latest version.

  2. For example, the registry is myregistry, the repository is myrepo, the image version number is latest and the region is cn-north-1.
 Users can make the alternation depending on specific conditions.